huberyhub/himal_hubery_mateo_DP_Project/README.md

 ### Project Files

-- **Further_Implementation_of_Deep_Learning_Final_Project.ipynb**: This Jupyter notebook contains the updated model implementation, including data processing steps, training routines, and evaluation methods for the enhanced model integrating DJIA prices and trends.
+- **DeepLearning_FinalProject_Pt.2.ipynb**: This Jupyter notebook contains the updated model implementation, including data processing steps, training routines, and evaluation methods for the enhanced model integrating DJIA prices and trends.
+Run the code in sequence to train, execute, and evaluate the model.
+The code was completed in Colab.

 ### Objectives